-If COLOMBIAN JOURNAL OF ANESTHESIOLOGY learns of a case of plagiarism after publication, COLOMBIAN JOURNAL OF ANESTHESIOLOGY will conduct an investigation.
+If the Journal learns of a case of plagiarism after publication, The Journal will conduct an investigation.
 If plagiarism is found, the author, the author's institution and funding agencies, and the original publication will be notified.
 A statement noting the plagiarism, providing a reference to the plagiarized material, and linking to the original to the original paper may follow.
 Depending on the extent of the plagiarism, the paper may also be formally retracted.

-COLOMBIAN JOURNAL OF ANESTHESIOLOGY takes full responsibility to correct errors as they occur.
+Correction and Retraction Policy.
+The Journal takes full responsibility to correct errors as they occur.
 Content that is published online or in an issue is considered the final published record and must be preserved; therefore all changes to articles must be made as a formal correction.
 Corrections will be published online and in the next available issue and will be bi-directionally linked to the original article.
-These corrections will then be picked up by Ovid and transmitted to indexing services and other aggregating databases.
+These corrections will then be transmitted to indexing services and other aggregating databases.

-Corrections will be reviewed and considered if they affect the publication record, the scientific integrity of the paper, or the reputation of the authors, or of COLOMBIAN JOURNAL OF ANESTHESIOLOGY.
+Corrections will be reviewed and considered if they affect the publication record, the scientific integrity of the paper, or the reputation of the authors, or of the Journal.
 Corrections that do not significantly affect the paper may not be approved (i.e. a spelling error).